irisrocio1979/water-hop---2/README.md

 ## Introduction
 This repository contains the code and deployment configuration for **Water-Hop-2**, a game with separate frontend and backend services, designed to run on a Google Kubernetes Engine (GKE) cluster.
 The project features auto-scaling, load balancing, and fault tolerance in a distributed environment.

+You can view a demo of the game at [this link](https://irisrocio1979.github.io/water-hop---2/).
+This demo showcases how the game "Water-Hop" works.
+The interface includes interactive elements that you can explore.

 ## Requirements
 - Google Cloud Platform (GCP) account with GKE enabled
 - `gcloud` CLI